usamaqureshi27/Data-Analytics-Customer-Segmentation/README.md

 After the data cleaning process, exploratory analysis on the dataset is performed and the following insights are obtained :
 + New vs Old Customers Age Distribution
   + Most New customers are aged between 40-49 also for Old Customers the most of them are aged between 40-49.
-  + The lowest number of customers for both the types of customers is present in the age bracket under 20 and above 80 age groups.
+  + The lowest number of customers for both the types of customers is present in the age bracket under 30 and above 70 age groups.
-  + The automobile company is popular among New Customers among the age groups 20-29 and 40-49.
+  + The automobile company is popular among New Customers among the age between 40-70.
   + A steep drop in customers is observed in the 30-39 age group among the New Customers.

 | Old Customers by Age Distribution | New Customers by Age Distribution |